adamjohndbenitez/L0gN3/0-manage/0.0-timeline/ActionRequiredChecklist.md

+- [ ] UXUI: Back read additional reading materials.
+   * [ ] Do some evaulation when ui wireframes/prototypes screens are made.

+---
 * [ ] Take Coursera Foundations of Project to know more of project management and apply it here.
    - [ ] Project mgmnt fundamentals
    - [ ] Goals, objectives and deliverables